Thinking Together – an Experiment

 Thinking Together Revisited

-During The Gathering, together with experts with practical experience such as teachers, programme makers, debate leaders and politicians, we will investigate what is needed now to create a safe, free and experimental space in which patterns can be observed and broken.
+During The Gathering in 2022, together with experts with practical experience such as teachers, programme makers, debate leaders and politicians, we investigated what is needed now to create a safe, free and experimental space in which patterns can be observed and broken.
 How do safe and good spaces relate to the free space proposed by Bohm?